PRiSM: Benchmarking Phone Realization in Speech Models: Evaluation Framework of

 \subsection{Intrinsic: Core Capability}

 We use \textbf{Phonetic Feature Error Rate (PFER)} to measure the distance between reference and predicted transcriptions.
-Unlike Phone Error Rate (PER), which treats each phone as a token, PFER computes the edit distance $D(\cdot, \cdot)$ over articulatory features $\text{feat}(\cdot)$ such as roundness or voicing.
-As shown in \autoref{eq:pfer}, where $u$ denotes an utterance (sequence of phones where $i$ indexes this sequence) and $u^*$ its ground truth, PFER is calculated as the total feature edit distance across all utterances divided by the total number of phones, representing the percentage of incorrect features \cite{panphon}.
+Unlike Phone Error Rate (PER), which treats each phone as a token, PFER computes the edit distance $D(\cdot, \cdot)$ over articulatory features $\text{feat}(\cdot)$ such as roundness or voicing \cite{panphon}.
+As shown in \autoref{eq:pfer}, where $u$ denotes an utterance (sequence of phones where $i$ indexes this sequence) and $u^*$ its ground truth, PFER is calculated as the total feature edit distance across all utterances divided by the total number of phones, representing the percentage of incorrect features.

-The tasks comprise two categories: \textbf{Variation of seen languages} includes regional and non-native speech, testing whether PR systems rely excessively on seen patterns rather than the actual input. \textbf{Unseen languages} assess the system's language-agnostic phonetic knowledge.
+The tasks comprise two categories: \textbf{Variation of seen languages} includes regional and non-native speech, testing whether PR systems rely excessively on seen patterns rather than the actual input. \textbf{Unseen languages} assess the system’s language-agnostic phonetic knowledge, though for closed LALMs strict verification is not possible because full training corpora are not publicly available.
 Details of each task and dataset are in \autoref{appendix:datadetails-pr}.